r-h/wicket-notes-demo/README.md

 - `NotesPage` which contains a pageable and limited result listing for all notes,
 - `NotePage` which is used to create and edit notes and also gives a detailed view on a single `Note` entity.

-The login  is done in a ``Form``(provided by Wicket)  which ensures via the mentioned JSR-303 annotations that the entered user and password information is not empty and between one and twenty characters long.
+The login  is done in a ``Form``(provided by Wicket)  which ensures via the mentioned JSR-303 annotations at the entities that the entered user and password information is not empty and between one and twenty characters long.

 After checking that the given credentials represent a valid ``User`` entity, the `NotesPages` is set as the response page.